-In compliance with the Drug Free Workplace Act of 1988, University employees may not manufacture, distribute, possess, or use any illegal drug, or controlled substance, while on the University's property or worksite.
-Unless specifically authorized by the University, an employee may not use alcohol or be under the influence of alcohol while performing the University's business or while on the University's property.
+In compliance with the Drug Free Workplace Act of 1988, UP employees may not manufacture, distribute, possess, or use any illegal drug, or controlled substance, while on the UP's property or worksite.
+Unless specifically authorized by UP, an employee may not use alcohol or be under the influence of alcohol while performing UP's business or while on UP's property.

 Employees who need to use prescribed drugs while at work, and where such use may impair their ability to perform their work safely and effectively, must report this need to their supervisor.
-Employees must notify the University of any criminal drug or alcohol conviction, including driving while impaired or under the influence, within five days of the conviction.
+Employees must notify UP of any criminal drug or alcohol conviction, including driving while impaired or under the influence, within five days of the conviction.
 The employee's immediate supervisor is responsible to immediately notifying Human Resources, who will then notify all affected federal agencies within ten days of receiving notice of the conviction in compliance with 34 CFR §84.225(a).